ThatBlockyPenguin/Blog_Dev/docs/article/game-changing-tech.md

-# Game-Changing Tech: How Current and Emerging Technologies are Shaping the Future of Gaming
+# **Game-Changing Tech: How Current and Emerging Technologies are Shaping the Future of Gaming**

-W.I.P
+{% include published.md doc=doc %}

+## What is the Computer Gaming industry?

+Blah blah blah